thiagovmdon/camels-ch-chem-paper/results/Dataset/README.md

 		- camels_ch_chem_isot_{basin_id}.csv
 	- **ch_irp/**: contains `11` files in total and were derived from the CH-IRP dataset.
 		- camels_ch_chem_chirp_{basin_id}.csv

+- **additional_data_from_studies:** contains `two` subfolders and `one` csv-file.
+The csv-file provides a non-exhaustive overview of recent published studies performed in Switzerland, where water quality and isotope measurements were monitored in catchments nested within the CAMELS-CH-Chem catchments.
+The two sub-folders provides some non-published data from two of such studies.
+	- overview_other_datasets_CH.csv
+	- **Aemiseggeretal2015/**: contains non-published data from the paper of Aemisegger et al. (2015) (https://doi.org/10.5194/hess-17-1661-2013).
+	- **Muelleretal2013/**: contains non-published data from the paper of Müller et al. (2013) (https://doi.org/10.1002/2015GL063988).

 ## Usage notes
 All folders contain one README-file, with the description of the variables that the respective CSV-file contains.
 All these tables were adapted from the original CAMELS-CH-Chem data descriptor manuscript.